Bakerhewitt/Team-Grey/README.md

 **Rights**: We do not own the rights to Ticket To Ride.
 This game is not for retail sale and is not for public use.
 It is exclusively for a school project.

-**AI Usage**: Throughout the development and debugging process, AI tools were used for Godot Scene Tree structuring, procedural generation foundations, rule translation, and troubleshooting.
+**AI Usage**: Throughout the development and debugging process, AI tools were used for Godot Scene Tree structuring, procedural generation foundations, rule translation, troubleshooting, and various functions & script.
 Tools used: Google Gemini and Claude.